s183578/41934-Advanced-BIM-Group-22/A3_UseCase/readme.md

 ## 3C: Information exchange
 5. Information Exchange: <br />
 The information exchange is documented in the excel file: "Group22_Information_Exchange.xls".
-It should be noted that the some of thhe model element breakdown categories are marked in a red color, and this is meant as a  "nice to have but not nessecary".
+It should be noted that the some of the model element breakdown categories are marked in a red color, and this is meant as a  "nice to have but not nessecary".
 Only the IE tab has been filled out.
 6. IFC: <br />
 From the information exchange sheet the following (main) elements were identified:
 	* Floor construction